CareDailyAI/docs/platform_apis/README.md

-# People Power AI+IoT Platform Documentation
+# Care Daily AI+IoT SaaS Documentation

 All of the interactive *platform* documentation is updated and managed online.
 Please follow these links for more details.